 PhD, Economics, Harvard University, 2004

 Changing Adolescents’ Gender Attitudes in India.
 Jayachandran, in a joint project with scholars Diva Dhar of the Gates Foundation and Tarun Jain of the Indian School of Business, as well as a human rights nonprofit and the state government of Haryana, India, is assessing a program in schools aimed at eliminating adolescents’ gender-discriminatory attitudes.
 The study is a randomized trial taking place in 314 government secondary schools in Haryana, which has one of the most skewed sex ratios in the world.
 Half of the schools in the study were randomly chosen to receive the attitude-change intervention in which the nonprofit’s staff members led classroom discussions about gender equality over two school years.
 The hypothesis is that by getting adolescents to think about and discuss the human rights and economic rationales for treating girls and women equally to boys and men, the intervention will make their attitudes less gender-biased and, in turn, change their behavior.
-The preliminary results indicate that the intervention successfully changed attitudes and behavior.
+The preliminary results indicate that the intervention successfully changed attitudes and behavior, with persistent effects.
 When the participants are adults, the researchers will assess whether the program increased female educational attainment, decreased sex-selective abortions, and so forth.

 Journal Articles and Book Chapters